'The federation treats USWNT like second-class citizens' - USMNT players union offers support in equal pay ...

 'The federation treats USWNT like second-class citizens' - USMNT players union offers support in equal pay fight

-The U.S. National Soccer Team Players Association (USNSTPA), which represents players for the U.S. men’s national team, showed support for the U.S. women's national team's fight for equal pay in a statement, arguing that the women deserve more pay than the men's team.
+The U.S. National Soccer Team Players Association (USNSTPA), which represents players for the U.S. men’s national team, showed support for the U.S. women's national team's fight for equal pay in a legal filing, arguing that the women deserve more pay than the men's team.

 Amicus briefs were filed on Friday in the Ninth Circuit Court of Appeals as part of the latest chapter in the USWNT's equal-pay lawsuit, and one of those briefs came from USNSTPA, which claimed the women players actually deserve more than equal wages due to an outdated collective bargaining agreement and potential performance bonuses.